singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 To see why this is faster, consider  a graph  where every node has at most  k adjacent nodes and the shortest path from node s to nodet has length d.

 - In traditional breadth-first search, we would  search up to k nodes in the first "level" of the search.
 In the second level, we would  search up to k nodes for each of those first k nodes, so k2 nodes total (thus far).
-We would do this d times, so that's 0( kd) nodes.
+We would do this d times, so that's O(kd) nodes.
 - In bidirectional search, we have two searches that collide after approximately d/2 levels (the midpoint of the path).
 The search from s visits approximately k⁽ᵈ/²⁾ , as does the search fromt.That's approximately 2 k⁽ᵈ/²⁾, or O(k⁽ᵈ/²⁾), nodes total.

 This might seem like a minor  difference,  but it's not.
 It's huge.
 Recall that tional search is actually faster by a factor of kd12.